The Critical Care Team

 He started his paramedic career in the Royal Navy before joining the London Ambulance Service and then moving to Hampshire in 2008, completing his BSc in Paramedic Practice at Portsmouth University.
 He is now studying towards an MSc at Southampton, and when not working or studying, you’ll find him teaching his two year old daughter to paddleboard- so far, so good, he tells us!

-- Dr Simon Hughes
+- Simon Hughes - Doctor, Clinical Governance Lead

 - Dave Nicholls - Pilot